maurice/yay-machine/docs/articles/vs-xstate.md

 And you are still free to model your state-data with optional fields or empty strings if you prefer.

+## Actions

+[**XState**'s actions](https://stately.ai/docs/actions) are used to update the machine's context, do logging, interact with external services, spawn child machines, send events to spawned processes, or parent machines, to the current machine, etc, etc.

+It's a nice abstraction, but the issue is that users don't get a lot of value from the *abstraction itself*.
+To actually do anything, you need to use one of the concrete action-creator functions, which all have unique APIs.
+So users need to review the documentation and learn all of the different built-in actions (and there are quite a lot), to decide which one to use in any given situation.
+It's either a commitment of time to memorize them, or rely on AI, or read the docs fairly often.

+In fairness, code completion and existing working code helps.
+And most likely you only use a few most of the time, and only need reach for something exotic in rare cases.
+But it's still additional complexity that end users ultimately pay for with their time.

+In **yay-machine** we have a dedicated per-transition `data()` callback to update the state-data (akin to [**XState**'s `assign(...)`](https://stately.ai/docs/actions#assign-action)) and for everything else (logging, fetching data, sending events, ...) we have generic side-effect functions, which you can implement however you like.
+Here the user is getting a lot of value from the abstractions, because there is so much less to learn, and much more flexibility in how to use it.

 ## Multiple ways vs single way to define something

 Let's take "persistence" as an example feature.